AgentSquare: Automatic LLM Agent Search in Modular Design Space: Conclusion

 \section{Conclusion}

 In this work, we introduce a novel modular design space for LLM agents, allowing researchers to build upon successful prior designs and collectively accumulate new insights.
 Based on this, we propose a novel research problem, Modularized LLM Agent Search (MoLAS), which aims to automatically optimize LLM agent designs by leveraging the knowledge gained from previously published or evaluated modules.
-To address the challenge of vast search spaces, we present AgentSquare, an automatic search framework to optimize LLM agents through module evolution and recombination, enabling the exploration of the entire solution space.
+To address the challenge of vast search spaces, we present AgentSquare, an automatic search framework to optimize LLM agents through module evolution and recombination.
 We further introduce a performance predictor as an in-context surrogate model for evaluating novel LLM agents to accelerate the search process.
-AgentSquare consistently discovers novel agents that surpass all existing hand-crafted ones, while also offering interpretable design insights that deepen our understanding of these new agents.
-Overall, our work offers a transition from studying individual LLM agent designs to studying LLM agents within a modular design space, further consolidating the collective efforts of research community.
+Overall, our work offers a transition from studying individual LLM agent designs to studying LLM agents within a modular design space, further consolidating the collective efforts of the research community.